Scholtz, Lutjen Drop Three-Setters And Close Doubles At National Indoor

 2010 ITA Southern Region Assistant Coach of the Year

-Last year, Hansson helped coach the Rebels to their 19th straight NCAA appearance and the Sweet Sixteen for the 16th time.
+In 2012, Hansson helped coach the Rebels to their 19th straight NCAA appearance and the Sweet Sixteen for the 16th time.
 Nik Scholtz earned SEC Freshman of the Year honors and advanced to the NCAA quarterfinals in singles, while Marcel Thiemann and Chris Thiemann reached the Final Four in doubles.
 All three were joined on the All-America team by Jonas Lutjen, as the Rebels led the nation with four All-Americans.

 In 2011, Hansson helped the Rebels earn their 18th NCAA appearance.
 Marcel Thiemann advanced to the NCAA quarterfinals for the second straight year and teamed with his brother, Chris, to end the year ranked No. 11 in doubles.